Virtual-Coffee/VC-Community-Docs/coffees/RoomLeaders-ConversationFacilitators/README.md

   - _If a question is asked in the chat: summarize the question, mention their name to verbally bring them into the chat.
 For example: "Dan had a great question, 'How do you get started with github as a beginner?'
 Who has thoughts about this to give Dan a great starting place."_

-- Ask for a note-taker if one isn’t assigned.
+- *Ask for a note-taker if one isn’t assigned and onboard them by giving directions while giving the intro*.

+**Onboarding volunteer notetakers**
+- {name} is going to take notes for us today. {Pronouns} will record your intro with your name and your answer, and after that {pronouns} won't record names as part of the larger discussion to allow for open sharing.

 ### After intros